STEEPLE DEFENDERS BAND 1687

 ELIZABETH STEVENSON 3443

-This portrait photograph of Elizabeth Stevenson from Belfast was taken in 1940 with her WAAFF uniform.
+This portrait photograph of Elizabeth Stevenson from Belfast was taken in 1940 in her WAAF uniform.
 They should have produced this photograph in the thousands and dropped them over Germany, who would have wanted to fight against our Elizabeth!

 STEVENSON SISTERS 3444

 Standing in their back garden all smiles are the Stevenson sisters on the left is Elizabeth and beside her is Marie.
 The reason they are smiling is that they are showing off their new frocks which Marie had made back in 1947.
 Even though war in Europe ended 7th May 1945 government rationing here did not end until the 4th July 1954 so most people had to save their coupons to buy materails or recycle old ones.
-My mother used to use my father's old trousers to make me short trousers.
+My mother used to use my father's old trousers to make me short trousers and I had to wear braces to keep them up.

-Here inside their camp are two WAAFF friends in 1941 are on the left is sadly Unknown and Corporal Elizabeth Stevenson.
+Here inside their camp are two Waff friends in 1941 are on the left is sadly Unknown and Corporal Elizabeth Stevenson.

 JOHN STEVENSON 3472